-- Certificates:

-- Advanced Study in American Sign Language Early Childhood Special Education
+- BA American Sign Language/Deaf Studies

 - MA in Education: School Psychology

 - MA in Education: Special Education

 - MS in Counseling: Vocational Rehabilitation

-Note: A Bachelor's in Vocational Education is offered through the College of Continuing Education (CCE), (916) 278-4930.
+Note: A Bachelor's in Vocational Education and a Master of Arts in Workforce Development Advocacy are offered through the College of Continuing Education (CCE), (916) 278-4930.
 See Vocational/Technical Education and Workforce Development section of this catalog.
 Also, a Program in Adult Learning Disabilities is offered through CCE.